Jimmy Nelson (baseball)

 James Jacob Nelson (born June 5, 1989) is an American former professional baseball pitcher.
-He played in Major League Baseball (MLB) for the Milwaukee Brewers and the Los Angeles Dodgers.
+He played in Major League Baseball (MLB) for the Milwaukee Brewers and Los Angeles Dodgers.

 Amateur career

 Nelson attended Niceville High School in Niceville, Florida.
 The Cincinnati Reds selected Nelson in the 39th round of the 2007 Major League Baseball draft, but he did not sign with the Reds.
 He attended the University of Alabama, and played college baseball for the Alabama Crimson Tide.
 In 2010, his junior year, he had a 9–3 win–loss record with a 4.01 earned run average (ERA) in 18 games (17 starts).

 Professional career

 Milwaukee Brewers

 The Milwaukee Brewers selected Nelson in the second round of the 2010 Major League Baseball draft.